sunzihan23/tp/docs/UserGuide.md

 ### Adding a pending question for a student : `pq`

-Adds a pending question to a specified student from the list of students of a course.
+Adds a pending question to the specified student from the list of students in the selected course.

 **Format:** `pq INDEX pq/PENDING_QUESTION`
-* Adds a pending question for the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed students list.
-* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* `INDEX`: Refers to the index number shown in the displayed student list.
+It must be a positive integer (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* The inputs for `PENDING_QUESTION` will be added to the `PENDING_QUESTION` field for the student at the specified `INDEX`.
-* The input pending question must not be empty.
+* Note that the inputs for `PENDING_QUESTION` cannot be empty.
-* Only one pending question is allowed at a time, i.e. adding of pending question is not cumulative.
+* Note that the adding of a `PENDING_QUESTION` is not cumulative.
+If the current `PENDING_QUESTION` field is not empty, using the `pq` command again will overwrite what is in the current `PENDING_QUESTION` field.

 **Example:**
-* `pq 2 pq/What is a logic gate?` Adds a pending question to the student at index 2 of the displayed student, with the question “What is a logic gate?”.
+* `pq 2 pq/What is a logic gate?` adds a pending question to the student at index 2 of the displayed student, with the question “What is a logic gate?”.
 This indicates a need to follow-up with the student.
 * `pq 1 pq/Tut 10 Qns 8` returns the following result:
 *![Add_PQ](images/CommandSuccessScreenshots/PQSuccess.png)*